RealDeuce/VoronStuff/Door/README.md

 and push a piece of filament through to hold it on...
 I didn't need to.

 I left the 1mm foam tape on the side panels, which made it fit tightly in the channel.

+The hinges should likely be undercut a bit more to centre the door on the frame.